 Worsted is a fine wool and differs from woollens wool by the length and arrangement of the fibres.
 Worsted might be used for making a suit as opposed to woollens that might be knitted into a jumper.

-It’s worth it to check the history of this place at this bed and breakfasts website.
-The location fits perfectly the moors atmosphere.
+It’s worth it to check the history of this place at this bed and breakfast website.
+The location fits perfectly the atmosphere of the moor.

 Next door to the Mill is the chapel mentioned in Wuthering Heights, Wuthering Heights itself (Top Withers) is on a nearby hill along with Heathcliff’s house (Ponden Hall).